 Adding Approvals to your Forms and adding Can Approve permissions.

-Approvals Sections includes the following functionality.
+Approvals Sections include the following functionality.

 Template administrators can: